DataS-DHSC/PHStatsMethods/README.md

 Funnel plots and Means including confidence intervals for these statistics, and a function for assigning data to quantiles.

+Full documenation on the package can be found on [readthedocs](https://phstatsmethods.readthedocs.io/en/latest/).

 Any feedback would be appreciated and can be provided using the Issues section of the [PHStatsMethods GitHub repository](https://github.com/DataS-DHSC/PHStatsMethods/issues).